-On November 26, 2018, the Bank finalized a long-term loyalty program agreement (the "Loyalty Agreement") with Air Canada.
-Under the terms of the Loyalty Agreement, the Bank will become the primary credit card issuer for Air Canada's new loyalty program when it launches in 2020 through to 2030.
-The Loyalty Agreement was finalized in conjunction with Air Canada entering into a definitive share purchase agreement with Aimia Inc. ("Aimia") for the acquisition of Aimia Canada Inc., which operates the Aeroplan loyalty business (the "Transaction"), for an aggregate purchase price of \$450 million in cash and the assumption of approximately \$1.9 billion of Aeroplan Miles liability.
-The closing of the Transaction is subject to the satisfaction of certain conditions, including receipt of Aimia shareholder approval and customary regulatory approvals.
-The Loyalty Agreement will become effective upon the closing of the Transaction and TD Aeroplan cardholders will become members of Air Canada's new loyalty program and their miles will be transitioned when Air Canada's new loyalty program launches in 2020.
+On January 10, 2019, the Bank entered into a long-term loyalty program agreement (the "Loyalty Agreement") with Air Canada.
+Under the terms of the Loyalty Agreement, the Bank will be the primary credit card issuer for Air Canada's new loyalty program when it launches in 2020 through to 2030.
+The Loyalty Agreement was entered into in conjunction with Air Canada's acquisition of Aimia Canada Inc., which previously operated the Aeroplan loyalty business, for an aggregate purchase price of \$450 million in cash and the assumption of approximately \$1.9 billion of Aeroplan Miles liability.